Understand attribution reporting

 - A contact record is associated to a deal record.

-- When a HubSpot user call the contact about the deal and log it to the contact record, the call activity will automatically be associated to the deal record if it is one of the contact record's five most recent open deals.
+- When a HubSpot user calls the contact about a deal and logs it to the contact record, the call activity will automatically be associated to the deal record if it is one of the contact record's five most recent open deals.
 Otherwise, the user should associate the call manually to the deal record.